Tuesday, September 8, 2009

 Postscript: Romanian Visitors to New Hampshire

-Shirley McDougall and I are happy to report that already we have hosted two visitors from Transylvania at our home near Plymouth, New Hampshire.
+Shirley McDougall and I are happy to report that already we have hosted three visitors from Transylvania at our home near Plymouth, New Hampshire.
 In July Lucian BOGDAN, my Teaching Assistant in American Studies at UBB-Cluj, made a two-day side trip to Manchester, NH, on his way home from an American Studies conference in Philadelphia.
 He and I drove the long way home from the airport, stopping in Portsmouth to see the colonial architecture and NH's seaport, then had boiled lobsters for lunch in Kittery, Maine.
 From Kittery we came north to Campton via the shore of Lake Winnepesaukee, from Alton Bay to Gilford on Route 11.
 The next day was sunny and warm, so we rode on my 1982 Honda Silver Wing Interstate up through Franconia Notch to Littleton for clam chowder at the Littleton Diner, then over to the Mt.
 Washington Hotel in Bretton Woods, where the famous WWII economic conference was held.

 This month we have hosted new FSEGA grad Alexandru MICAN of Bistrița, who has been admitted to the PSU MBA Program as a full time student.
 Alex was one of my guides (along with his friend Dora FAUR) on our long weekend in Moldavia, back in October of last year.
 Alex has also seen some White Mountain geography during the past two weeks, and has now moved into his own apartment right next to the PSU campus.
 Alex has played golf with me three times already, and scored his first par on a hole, just yesterday.
 Is the game of golf really that easy?